RicardoVictorm/Python-Clone-of-chatGPT4/README.md

 # Python-Clone-of-chatGPT4
-A Python application of chatGPT
+*A Python application of chatGPT*

 --------------------------

 # Chat Application Development with OpenAI and Flet

-In this app, I just explore the development of a chat application featuring multiple nodes and an answering bot, utilizing OpenAI's text-deviance-003 [Chatted API](https://openai.com/api/) model engine, and implementing using the Flet library in Python.
+In this app, I just explore the development of a chat application featuring multiple nodes and an answering bot, utilizing OpenAI's [text-davinci-003] (https://www.geeksforgeeks.org/open-ai-gpt-3/) model engine, and implementing using the Flet library in Python.

 ## What is Flet?